 - If the candidate is a nursing mother, be sure to schedule breaks (of at least 20 minutes) every two to four hours and provide a private, clean space where she can breastfeed or express milk.
 Ensure the areas has adequate lighting, a chair, and an electrical outlet.
 It should be in proximity to hand washing and (if requested) refrigeration facilities.

-- Itineraries providing full details of travel, accommodation, scheduled meetings, presentations and organised entertainment should be provided to candidates well in advance of their arrival at the University.
+- Itineraries providing full details of travel, accommodation, scheduled meetings, presentations, and organized entertainment should be provided to candidates well in advance of their arrival at the University.

 - If the candidate is being recruited on the St. George or UTM campuses, set up a time for the candidate (and family/partner) to visit the Faculty Relocation Service by contacting email@example.com.
-For UTSC, contact the UTSC HR divisional office, and speak to Fefe Wong (firstname.lastname@example.org).
+For UTSC, contact the UTSC HR divisional office, and speak to Disha Kapoor (firstname.lastname@example.org).

 - If you have not already done so, send a copy of the Faculty Relocation Service’s Welcome Booklet.
 These are available by emailing email@example.com.

 - Candidates should be encouraged to explore the websites for new faculty listed at www.faculty.utoronto.ca.
-Links are available here to the Family Care Office, Faculty Relocation Service, Faculty Housing, Centre for Teaching Support and Innovation and many other services and resources designed for (potential) faculty members.
+Links are available here to the Family Care Office, Faculty Relocation Service, Faculty Housing, Centre for Teaching Support & Innovation, and many other services and resources designed for (potential) faculty members.